websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-structures-and-templates-by-using-the-rest-api.md

    ![In the Structures tab, identify the ID for your Structure under the ID column.](./managing-structures-and-templates-by-using-the-rest-api/images/01.png)

-You can also identify the Structure ID programatically.
+You can also identify the Structure ID programmatically.
 For more information, read [Managing Structures and Templates by Using the REST API](./managing-structures-and-templates-by-using-the-rest-api.md).

 ## Identifying the Service to Consume

 Use the `StructuredContent` service in the Liferay DXP Headless Delivery API to manage Web Content.
 To identify this service and all the different HTTP methods, use the Liferay API Explorer.
-For more information, read [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).
+For more information, see [Consuming REST Services](../../../headless-delivery/consuming-apis/consuming-rest-services.md).

 ## Getting the Site Structures